 You want to make sure that when you do decide to “apply” for life insurance, you choose to apply with a life insurance agent who is very familiar with your situation and knows what an insurance underwriter is going to want to know prior to making a decision about your life insurance application.
 This way, your agent can prepare your life insurance application with many of the answers that he or she will require, thus potentially shortening the application process.

 You want to make sure that your knowledgeable life insurance agent has to tools he or she will need in order to be successful.
 And in this case, it means having access to dozens of different life insurance companies so that he or she isn’t reliant on just one or two different options.

 It’s important because having been diagnosed with migraines may not be the most important factor in determining whether or not you “can” or “can’t” qualify for coverage.
 Additional factors such as you:

 - Family medical history,

 - Upcoming travel itineraries,

 - Occupation choices,

-Could all play a factor in the outcome of your life insurance application which is why having more options to choose from can and often will make a huge difference in whether or not you’re able to find the “Best” life insurance policy that you can qualify for.
+It could all play a factor in the outcome of your life insurance application, which is why having more options to choose from can and often will make a huge difference in whether or not you’re able to find the “Best” life insurance policy that you can qualify for.

-That here at IBUSA, we have the experienced agents, and we have access to dozens of the top life insurance carriers, so there really isn’t any excuse to give us a call and let us show you what we can do for you!
+Here at IBUSA, we have experienced agents and access to dozens of the top life insurance carriers, so there really isn’t any excuse not to give us a call and let us show you what we can do for you!